-Dealing with business finances is different than managing your personal savings accounts as you’re now accountable for a lot more money and people.
+Dealing with business finances is different than managing your personal savings accounts as you may be accountable for a lot more money and people.
 Not only will the investment choices and savings plans affect the person signing the checks, but other staff members, managers, customers and maybe even shareholders.

-Things to consider before you open a business savings account:
+Before you open a business checking or savings account:

-- Determine why your business needs a savings account and its savings goals.
+- Determine if your business needs a savings account and its savings goals.

 - Determine if the business needs another income stream or more financial stability.

 - Decide how the business account will be accessed and by whom.
 If there’s more than one account owner, it’s recommended that legal advice is given to make the rules and purposes of the account is clear.

 - Consider whether or not you want to link your business’ savings and checking accounts.